Here are some experiences as described in the book:

 - George began drinking at The Witches' Brew, a bar near his home where Ronald DeFeo Jr. used to go regularly.
 George realized that he strongly resembled the murderer.

-- One of George's friends, upon hearing the history of the house, insisted that they have it blessed.
+- George woke at 3:15 AM every day to check the boathouse; he later discovered that this was around the time that the murders had been committed. - One of George's friends, upon hearing the history of the house, insisted that they have it blessed.
 When Father Pecoraro sprayed the first drop of holy water, a loud male voice told him to "get out".

 - Doors, windows, and locks in the house were damaged by unseen forces.